 If your child hasn’t yet developed the tripod grip and you offer long pencils, then you’ll notice your child will hold it in an awkward way.

-That’s why I recommend holding off on introducing regular-size pencils or markers until your child’s hand is strong enough to hold them properly.
+That’s why I recommend holding off on introducing regular-size pencils until your child’s hand is strong enough to hold them properly.
 You can look up charts online to see where your child is at in terms of developing the pencil grip.

 To be able to hold a pencil and write letters, your child needs to have strong hand muscles, hand-eye coordination and the ability to concentrate.